What is Account Based Marketing (ABM)? Strategic Guide for 2023

-Deciding which account based advertising method is right for your business is dependent on several factors, including the nature of your company and the type of accounts you want to target.
+Deciding which account based advertising method is right for your business depends on several factors, including the nature of your company and the type of accounts you want to target.
 Important elements to consider are deal size and lifetime value.

 How much does account based marketing cost?

 ABM is a long-term strategy.
-It's best placed to work with complex services or solutions that have a high degree of customization, high cost, and typically long implementation timescales.
+It's best placed to work with complex services or solutions that have a high degree of customisation, high cost, and typically long implementation timescales.